Wasatch and Uinta montane forests: Fauna

-Brown bear and gray wolf, are also native to these forests, and much of the rest of Utah, but have been extirpated due to hunting, with brown bears having not been found in Utah since roughly 1922, when the last grizzly bear Old Ephraim was shot and killed.
+The grizzly bear and gray wolf are also native to these forests, as well as much of the rest of Utah, but have been extirpated from the region due to overhunting, with grizzly bears having not been seen in Utah since 1922, when the last known individual, Old Ephraim, was shot and killed.
 Gray wolves have begun to return to Utah, primarily in the far northeastern reaches of state, where it borders Wyoming and Idaho.
 Both bears and wolves have been under threat, due primarily to the livestock industry which is an obstacle currently preventing their return.

 Threats and preservation

 The majority of this ecoregion has been greatly affected by livestock grazing, logging, mining, and recreational uses such as downhill skiing, and as a result, its conservation status is "critical/endangered".
 Very few areas are protected, and the largest area that is protected, the High Uintas Wilderness in northeastern Utah, mainly protects areas in the high alpine zone, with the more diverse montane and subalpine zones being almost entirely unprotected.
 The main threats to this ecoregion's integrity are motorised recreation, widespread livestock grazing and downhill skiing.
 This region has also been severely effected by mountain pine beetle outbreaks in the last decades, killing large swathes of forest.